Benzos, or benzodiazepines, are a class of drugs that are often prescribed for seizures, anxiety and mood disorders, and similar conditions.

 For dosing purposes, this class of drugs is manufactured with multiple dosing options for each medication.
 That way, no one has to take any more of this medication than what is absolutely necessary.

 Unfortunately, some people adjust to their dose over time or begin to see diminished effects, known as tolerance.
-This may cause them to increase their own dosage or even just take one extra dose, but that can be just the start of trouble for some people.
+Developing a tolerance to benzos may cause them to increase their own dosage or even just take one extra dose, but that can be just the start of trouble for some people.

 List Of Benzodiazepines From Strongest To Weakest